mthiebaux/JSNtemplate/README.md

 For Express, node.js will climb up your directory tree looking for your package.json file and node_modules/ folder, so put the directory somewhere under these.

-Otherwise, you can initialize node with the following commands, directly above or in the express/ folder if you like:
+Otherwise, you can initialize node with the following commands, above or in the express/ folder if you like:

 ```
 > npm init
 > npm install express
 ```

-Note that to enable ESM *import* features, the Express server script has been named with the *.mjs* extension:
+Note that to enable ESM *module import* features, the Express server script has been named with the *.mjs* extension:

 ```
 > node server.mjs